From rotating attractors to extremal black holes with axionic hair

 which define a target manifold \(\mathcal{N}\) equipped with a Riemannian metric \(G\)

 Hence, the stationary, axisymmetric sector of the EMA model can be obtained equivalently from the sigma-model action

 where \(h_{ij}\) is the metric on the two-dimensional orbit space.
-It is natural to ask whether this sigma model admits hidden symmetries, as in the Einstein-Maxwell and certain Einstein-Maxwell-dilaton(–axion) cases where the target space is symmetric, \(\nabla_E R_{ABCD} = 0\), and these symmetries can be used to construct solution-generating techniques.
+It is natural to ask whether this sigma model admits hidden symmetries, as in the Einstein-Maxwell and certain Einstein-Maxwell-dilaton(-axion) cases where the target space is symmetric, \(\nabla_E R_{ABCD} = 0\), and these symmetries can be used to construct solution-generating techniques.
 This occurs, for instance, in EMDA with the stringy coupling and in EMD with the Kaluza-Klein coupling \cite{Galtsov:1995zm,Yazadjiev:2010bj,Wells:1998gc}.
 For the EMA model considered here, however, explicit computation shows that this condition fails for generic nonzero axion-photon coupling \(g_{_{\psi\gamma\gamma}} \neq 0\), so the target space is not symmetric.

-In the next section, we take the near‑horizon (rotating attractor) ansatz appropriate to extremal, axisymmetric solutions and analyse the coupled ODEs following the entropy‑function approach.
+In the next section, we take the near‑horizon (rotating attractor) ansatz appropriate to extremal, axisymmetric solutions and analyze the coupled ordinary differential equations (ODEs) following the entropy‑function {formalism}.
 As we will see, the axion equation forces regular solutions to be purely electrically or purely magnetically charged, a point we establish perturbatively and non‑perturbatively.